 I like this technique because it forces students to listen closely to content throughout the class.
 As classes progress I cycle through all of my students, individually calling on them by name.
 In general I do not allow students to repeat questions, coming back to them if they do.
 Sometimes a student can struggle to find a good question and just gives a simple one, which is fine with me as content repetition enhances learning.
 Often a few students will have a funny question intended to make the class laugh, I usually laugh too and am appreciative of good-natured humor related to the topic.
 I can nearly always count on some students to have very good questions that generate further discussion.
 If good questions are not raised, then I know that the lesson was not successful, or that I lost their interest and therefore must reassess my technique or even the entire plan.
 We all live and learn.

 Why I teach?

 Is it too cliché to say simply because I love it?
 I love ideas and I love working with young adults.
 I was always the student who stayed after class to continue talking about whatever interesting fact came up in the lesson.
-My goal is to infect my students to share my curiosity, and then help them develop their own thoughts and creations.
+All of us are naturally curious.
+A teacher’s job is first to nurture that curiosity and then help them develop their own thoughts and creations.
 Nothing motivates me more than the glint of eureka in someone’s eye.
-The world is an utterly fascinating place and one of the benefits of working with young people is that they often see things in ways I didn’t think of.
-In fact, usually they infect me with their own curiosity and we head down some rabbit hole together on a learning journey.
+The world is an utterly fascinating place and one of the benefits of working with young people is that they often see things in ways I didn’t think of

 Please see my brief essay, Learning is What It Means to be Human, for more on the philosophical underpinnings behind my teaching philosophy.